About Thomas Mathias

 PERSONAL WORDS

-Where partying at first seemed like the solution, I noticed my problems were only getting worse.
-I got more anxious, more depressed, and had suicidal thoughts.
+I got more anxious, more depressed, and even had growing suicidal thoughts.
 I felt with my back against the wall, and didn't know where to go.
-Deep down I knew that there was an answer, somewhere.
+Deep down I felt that there had to be more to life, that this couldn't be it.

 The turning point came in 2015 when I stumbled upon a YouTube video on Buddhism and meditation by Koi Fresco (now Vishudda Das).

-A few months later, I booked a one-way flight to Thailand and after some traveling through SE-Asia, I found myself finally meditating in a traditional Thai monastery under the guidance of a local monk and the strict schedule and discipline of monastic Buddhist life.
+A few months later, I booked a one-way flight to Thailand and after some months traveling through SE-Asia, I found myself finally meditating in a traditional Thai monastery under the guidance of a local monk and the strict schedule and discipline of monastic Buddhist life.

-The first four days, nothing happened, and I struggled and struggled.
-I had no clue what I was doing.
-I was tempted to leave.
 When I was close to giving up and dropped my expectations, on day four, something happened.
 Sitting in front of the big Buddha in the meditation hall, I suddenly heard the jungle sounds, felt my body relax, and started to feel at peace for no reason.
-It was a perfectly mundane moment and, at the same time, the most powerful experience of my life.
+It was a perfectly mundane moment and, at the same time, one of the most powerful experiences of my life.
 Causeless joy.
-The feeling stayed with me but faded after some weeks.

-Out of all these modalities, the essence of my journey has been meditation, yoga, silent retreats, solitude, renunciation, and personal practice.
 Some of these years were in India, Australia, and since 2020, Portugal.
 I started an intense process of deep purging and cleansing and self exposure, on all levels of my being, which is an ever on-going process.

 Teachers